wikimedia/operations-software-spicerack/doc/source/introduction.rst

 Spicerack supports also distributed locking to prevent some actions from being executed multiple times in parallel in the environments with etcd configured.
 Each lock can be defined with arbitraty concurrency and TTL (time to live).
 That means that each lock can either be exclusive or allow a given number of parallel executions.
 The locks are saved in etcd.

 The locking support can be globablly enabled/disabled via configuration file and can also be disabled on a given cookbook run via the ``--no-locks`` command line flag.
 This can be used in an emergency if unable to acquire locks or if there are issues with the locking backend.

+Spicerack will automatically retry for half an hour to acquire a lock if there is no slot available for the given key and concurrency, listing which are the holders of the exiting locks for the same key in the form ``user@host [PID]``.

 There are three types of locks: